 Term 3 – Keeping Myself Safe

 Term 6 – Growing and Changing

 Please see below for more information:

 Objectives are also embedded through cross-curricular links and enriched through our school values and ethos.
-For example, RE and Collective Worship allow children to engage with spiritual and moral questions, Science covers aspects of Health Education and RSE curriculum and Computing supports teaching of online safety outlined in Relationships Education.
+For example, RE and Collective Worship allow children to engage with spiritual and moral questions, Science covers aspects of Health Education and RSE curriculum and Computing supports teaching of the online safety requirements outlined in Relationships Education.